 Prep your chilli tolerance for a visit to David Thompson's Thai fine dining restaurant.

-Standout desserts include the Thai coffee ice cream with corn, coconut, sesame seeds and peanuts ($14) and the grilled sticky rice with banana, wrapped and baked in banana leaf to produce a wonderfully caramelised natural pudding ($8).
+Standout desserts include the Thai coffee ice cream with corn, coconut, sesame seeds and peanuts and coconut ice cream with macadamia brittle.

 Another point that sets Long Chim apart is its extensive selection of beers, wines and cocktails that go well beyond Singha and Tiger.
-There's a magnificent Thai Basil Smash ($19) made with lime and red chilli (what can I say, I'm a sadist), however the Bangkok Painkiller ($20) made with mandarin sherbet, coconut, pineapple and rum makes a delicious cold compress, perfect for lingering mouth wounds.
+There's a magnificent Thai Basil Smash made with lime and red chilli (what can I say, I'm a sadist), however the pomelo spritz with Finlandia, Aperol, prosecco, pomelo and lime was just what was needed to ward off any lingering spice.

 Book unique getaways and adventures dreamed up by our editors